darkcoordinate/chemfiles/doc/src/properties.rst

   this property is used to determine whether to emit an ``HETATM`` or an ``ATOM`` record.
 If the property is not set, ``HETATM`` is used.

+- **altloc** (string): set and used by the PDB and MMTF formats.
+On reading, this property is set the the alternative location character stored in both of these formats.
+On writing, this character is stored with the ``ATOM`` or ``HETATM`` record.
+If the property is not set, a ' ' character is used.

 Frame properties
 -----------------